hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/081_cosmology.md

 We shall state another position of these old psychologists, which is that all gross things are the results of fine ones.
-Everything that is gross is composed of fine things, which they call the Tanmâtras, the fine particles.
+Everything that is gross is composed of fine things, which they call the Tanmātras, the fine particles.
 I smell a flower.
 To smell, something must come in contact with my nose; the flower is there, but I do not see it move towards me.
 That which comes from the flower and in contact with my nose